napodan/magichet/README.md

 However, there are some new things like electricity-driven hospitals.
 Some of BuildCraft features are also introduced.
 Feel free to find which ;)

 ###II-9 Inventory tools

 Your inventory is multi-paged unlike MC's one.
 You'll even have crafting guide (no need to see wiki for this anymore!) and INBUILT SKIN SELECTION feature!

-Besides this there are separate pages of your inventory for specialties, backpacks, armor and much more (in time).
+Aside from this there are separate pages of your inventory for specialties, backpacks, armor and much more (in time).

 So this game is way more user-friendly and provide anything you might want to